belle2/basf2/analysis/doc/DecayString.rst

 Grammar for custom MCMatching
 -----------------------------
 One can use a specific grammar for the decay string to configure how :b2:var:`isSignal` and :b2:var:`mcErrors` are behaving, which are variables of :ref:`MCMatching`.
-The grammar is composed of :ref:`Markers`, :ref:`Keywords`, and :ref:`Arrows`.
+The grammar is composed of ``Markers`` (:ref:`Marker_of_unspecified_particle` and :ref:`Markers_for_Final_State_Particles`), :ref:`Keywords`, and :ref:`Arrows`.
-By default, :b2:var:`'isSignal'` requires that all final state particle daughters are correctly reconstructed except for radiated photons and intermediate states.
+By default, :b2:var:`isSignal` requires that all final state particle daughters are correctly reconstructed except for radiated photons and intermediate states.
 One can configure :b2:var:`isSignal` to accept missing particles or not to accept missing radiated photons or intermediate resonances.

 .. tip::
     If a specific grammar is used, :ref:`The_error_flags` are removed from :b2:var:`mcErrors`.
 So one cannot know if a event ordinally has the flags which are accepted by the grammar.
-	To obtain the information, one can use usual decay string and specific variables, such as :b2:var:`isSignalMissingNeutrino`, to identify signal events.
+    To obtain the information, one can use usual decay string and specific variables, such as :b2:var:`isSignalAcceptMissingNeutrino`, to identify signal events.

 .. _Marker_of_unspecified_particle: